Cambodian Uprising (1840–1841): Siamese–Vietnamese stalemate

 Siamese attack on Hà Tiên and Vĩnh Tế canal during March–April 1842 was the last Siamese offensive on Southern Vietnam in history.
 Chaophraya Bodindecha speculated Vietnamese retaliatory attack from Southern Vietnam after the Siamese defeats.
-Vietnamese victories over the Siamese in early 1842 emboldened the Vietnamese Emperor Thiệu Trị to pursue a new campaign to reconquer Cambodia and to restore the Trấn Tây province but Lê Văn Đức the governor of Saigon dissuaded Thiệu Trị from that idea, saying that reconquest of Cambodia was possible but maintaining stable rule in Cambodia was a hard mission.
-If Vietnam attacked Cambodia, the Cambodians would flee into the forests to form guerilla groups to counter the Vietnamese like before.
-Moreover, Southern Vietnamese people had been suffering from the war in Cambodia and instability at the borders as manpower and resources from Southern Vietnam had been drawn to facilitate the campaigns.
-Lê Văn Đức suggested that the Vietnamese should wait to take advantage of a Cambodian–Siamese fallout to march armies to reclaim Cambodia.
-Thiệu Trị conceded to Lê Văn Đức's plea and postponed the campaign but still maintained his idea of the reconquest of Cambodia.
-By mid-1842, both Siam and Vietnam had become exhausted in their military conflict over Cambodia, leading to an undeclared truce and a stalemate between Siam and Vietnam in Cambodia for three years from 1842 to 1845.
+However, Vietnamese campaigns in Cambodia had exhausted the Southern Vietnamese population so they had not yet staged a new attack to reclaim Cambodia from Siam.
+Exhaustion of both Siam and Vietnam in their conflict over Cambodia led to three years of undeclared truce from 1842 to 1845.
 The Siamese under Chaophraya Bodindecha struggled to maintain their position in Cambodia.
 Due to the ongoing warfare since the Cambodian uprising against Vietnamese rule in 1840, agricultural production was not possible, leading to a severe rice shortage in Cambodia.
 In June 1842, Bodindecha reported to the Siamese king at Bangkok that "We have been in Cambodia for three years without accomplishing anything.
 We are short of supplies; people are going off into the forests to live on leaves and roots; and nearly a thousand of men in our army have died from lack of food."
 About a thousand of Khmer, Lao and Siamese men in Cambodia died from starvation during this famine as Khmer people had to dig for tubers and roots to eat.
 As the Vietnamese had not come yet, Bodindecha and Ang Duong levied Khmer men to build several new fortresses along the Bassac and Mekong rivers on the way to Southern Vietnam to defend against possible Vietnamese attacks and assigned Khmer men to guard those forts.
 In 1842, Bodindecha and Ang Duong demanded submission from Oknha Chakrey Nong, the last remaining independent warlord.
 The self-proclaimed Oknha Kralahom Mouk of Preyveng submitted to Ang Duong but Chakrey Nong himself resisted.
 After three times of summon, Chakrey Nong eventually surrendered.
 Bodindecha and Ang Duong sentenced Oknha Chakrey Nong to death for defiance and disloyalty, leaving the Ba Phnum area in Southeastern Cambodia hostile to the Siamese.